-Experimental setup We select Harry Potter and the Sorcerer's Stone6 [112] and BBC News articles7 [75] as the copyrighted content material for unlearning and unlearn models fine-tuned on the text corpus.
-For this task, our goal is to prevent the unlearned model from generating passages with high similarity to the original text.
-For both datasets, we verify that the models used cannot generate the original passage and that the generated text has low similarity to the original passage.
-We first fine-tune a pre-trained model on the corresponding corpus and use it as the model subject to unlearning, with the original pre-trained checkpoint serving as the retained model.
+Experimental setup.
+We select Harry Potter and the Sorcerer's Stone [106] and BBC News articles [72] as the copyrighted content material for unlearning and unlearn models fine-tuned on the text corpus.
+For this task, our goal is to prevent the unlearned model from generating passage with high similarity to the original text.
+For both datasets, we verify that the models used cannot generated the original passage and the generated text has low similarity to the original passage.
+We first fine-tune a pre-trained model on the corresponding corpus and use it as the model subject to unlearning, and use the original pre-trained checkpoint as the retained model.
 We use the original passage as the reference text and measure the text similarity between the reference and the text generated by the unlearned model using four text similarity metrics outlined in Appendix C.1.3, which we denote as the average similarity gap (ASG).
-Following [143], we also compute the perplexity and unique token ratio to assess whether the generated text remains meaningful and diverse.
-We compare our method to baselines in [90], SCRUB [69], and LLMU [143].
+Following [136], we also compute the perplexity and unique toke ratio to assess the if the generated text remains meaningful and diverse.
+We compare our method to baselines in [87], SCRUB [66], and LLMU [136].
 We present full experimental details in Appendix C.

 ECO maintains high similarity to the retained model.
 In Section 4.4, ECO achieves scores sufficiently close to those of the retained model in terms of generated text similarity.
 On the general utility metric, our prompt classifiers effectively distinguish copyrighted content from general domain queries with no performance loss.
-KL minimization and LLMU are strong baselines in terms of similarity gap and general utility, but the diversity of the generated text decreases after unlearning.
+KL minimization and LLMU are strong baselines in terms of similarity gap and general utility, but diversity in the generated text decreases after unlearning.
 Both gradient difference and random mismatch reduce the issue of model collapse but still lead to notable performance losses in general utility.

-We further validate our findings on a total of 19 models in Appendix E.5, spanning from Table 23 to Table 60.
+We further validate our findings on a total of 19 models in Appendix E.5 from Table 19 to Table 56.
 We observe that some baselines cannot consistently maintain strong results in either unlearning or general utility, while ECO remains stable and consistently achieves a low similarity gap with the retained model and unharmed utility.